-Writing a love poem to your girlfriend is a romantic idea for any special occasion.
-Not only does it show her you are thinking about her, it also shows that you put serious thought into her and what you like about her.
-Writing a poem is largely abstract, so you will have to get in touch with your emotions to write a poem about love.
-The good news is, writing a love poem is easy once you have your ideas down.
+Writing a love poem to your significant other is a romantic idea for any special occasion.
+Not only does it show them you are thinking about them, it also shows that you put serious thought into your relationship and what you may love about the other person.
+It doesn’t have to take place on a special occasion though, like Valentine’s Day or an anniversary, but can be on any day that you feel like making them feel special.

 Read each line aloud after you write it.
 This will give you a better idea of the meter in your poem.
 If a poem is more lyrical, it will sound lovelier to the reader.
 Poems that are choppy and poorly structured will just look hasty and boring.
 Study up on the standard classics of poetry meter such as iambic pentameter or iambic tetrameter, both of which are often used in love poetry from masters such as William Shakespeare and Emily Dickenson.